Qualifying Standards for Examination

 The preliminary examination consists of a written examination and an oral examination.

-- First, the student submits his or her written examination to the thesis committee.
+- First, the student submits the written examination to the thesis committee.
 The written examination takes the form of a research proposal.
 It is the responsibility of the student to demonstrate fundamental understanding of the material in this proposal.

 - The written examination must be received by the committee at least two weeks ahead of the scheduled examination date.
 Students are welcome (and encouraged) to attach copies of accepted or published journal articles to supplement the written examination.